-Viewing and listening facilities are available in the Du Bois 6th floor Music and Media area.
+Viewing and listening equipment is available in the Du Bois Library 6th floor:

 Our viewing and listening facilities contain televisions with VHS, DVD, and Blu-Ray players.
 Our listening equipment will play CDs, audiocassettes, and LPs.
 Viewing and listening receivers can also take line-in audio or video via HDMI or RCA input.

 Faculty may call (413) 545-2358 to schedule use of viewing and listening rooms by more than 4 students or for those with disabilities.
 Or you may email your request to email@example.com

 - Includes: Videos, DVDs, VHS tapes, Audio CDs, Audiocassettes, LPs, Other Media Items

 - UMass Amherst and Four College students, UMass Amherst and Four College faculty and staff, UMass alumni, and state borrowers may borrow up to 3 of each format of item for 5 days.